 I: infection (bacterial/fungal)

-pulmonary abscess / cavitating PNA (acute-subacute)
+Lung abscess / cavitating PNA (acute-subacute)

-septic pulmonary emboli (acute-subacute)
+Septic pulmonary emboli (acute-subacute)

 T: trauma – pneumatoceles (air-filled cavity in the lung)